Linear Reduced Order Model Predictive Control: Problem Formulation

 \subsection{Full Order Model}

-This work considers control applications where the system dynamics model is high-dimensional, such as in the case of finite approximations to infinite-dimensional systems (e.g. discretized PDEs).
+This work considers high-dimensional system models, such as from a finite approximation to an infinite-dimensional system (e.g. a discretized PDE).
 Specifically, consider the linear, discrete-time, full order model (FOM)